pub struct ZwpLinuxDmabufFeedbackV1 { /* private fields */ }Expand description

 This event is tied to a preference tranche, see the tranche_done event.

-sourcepub fn tranche_formats(&self, indices: Vec<u8>)
+Sourcepub fn tranche_formats(&self, indices: Vec<u8>)

 pub fn tranche_formats(&self, indices: Vec<u8>)

-supported buffer format modifier
+supported buffer format modifiers

 This event advertises the format + modifier combinations that the compositor supports.